polarbeargo/nd013-c1-vision-starter/README.md

 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.
 - The batch size is 4 in the SSD Resnet 50 640x640 baseline model, training step up to 3200
 - I'm not able to run train and eval commands at the same time due to Udacity workspace will throw out of memory (OOM) this cause eval only have 1 blue dot(run eval command after training finished).
-- I also tried set smaller batch size from 4 to 2 still the same problem.
+- I also tried setting a smaller batch size from 4 to 2 still has the same problem.
 #### Loss
 ![][image14]
 ![][image15]